直 Japanese PDF Font

 31 January 2020

-Edited by Anthony C. Tridico, Ph.D.
+Authored and Edited by Clare A. Cornell; Anthony C. Tridico, Ph.D.

 As the United Kingdom (UK) leaves the European Union (EU) today (31 January 2020), an obvious question to ask is: “What is the effect on European patents, designs and trademarks as the UK ceases to be an EU member state?”.